SharmaTushar1/Portfolio/blogposts/blog1.md

 - Listening to spotify while working on this.
 NCS song.
 I love NCS.
 Listening to them since 2015.
 Song is Hollah! by Disfigure.
 - It's 03:49 pm rn.
 - Another random text to fill space and check!!!
 This much looks enough have a great day if anyone is reading this in future.
-Hopefully I'll have a decent job by then.
+Hopefully I'll have a decent job by then which has good learning, pay, people and is not toxic af like the last one.

 > Blog written using stackedit.io